lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

 .. code-block:: bash

-   bps submit bps-ci_hsc.yaml
+   bps submit example.yaml

 If submission was successfully, it will output something like this:

 .. code-block:: bash

-   Submit dir: /home/mxk/tmp/bps/submit/shared/pipecheck/20201111T13h34m08s
+   Submit dir: /home/jdoe/tmp/bps/submit/shared/pipecheck/20201111T13h34m08s
    Run Id: 176261

-Adding ``-v`` option to the command line outputs more information especially for those wanting to watch how long the various submission stages take.
+Adding ``--log-level INFO`` option to the command line outputs more information especially for those wanting to watch how long the various submission stages take.

 .. _bps-report: